SaintSin/astro-pandabox/README.md

 # Pandabox: A Lightbox and Gallery Component for Astro

-This is intended to be a added to your exisiting Astro site.
+This is intended to be added to an exisiting Astro site.

 - Uses Content Collections for galleries, including alt text, and optional titles and descriptions.
 - Astro’s Image component for optimisation
 - Dependency free
 - Modern CSS
 - Customised transition easings and timings, via CSS
-- Slide transitions can be either fade or slide.
+- Slide transitions can be either fade or slide-in.
-- Touch enabled swiping of slides
+- Touch-enabled swiping of slides

 ## Usage

 Place `Pandabox.astro` in the components folder

-If you have an existing content config file update it to include the content definiton.
+If you have an existing content config file update it to include the content definition.

 ```typescript
 const galleries = defineCollection({